N1ckn1ght/ACE/README.md

 3. Options -> Common Engine Settings, set Hash Size as 512 MB (it's hardcoded for now, sorry)

-Akira doesn't use any opening books or endspiel tables.

-Set time controls to whatever odds, you may also want to disable pondering in Options -> General.
+4. Set time controls to whatever odds, you may also want to disable pondering in Options -> General.

-I'll deploy it as a lichess bot sooner or later.

-Enjoy!
+5. Enjoy!

 ### Game samples: